 No matter how fatigued you are, no matter how badly your muscles ache, the moment you see the majestic sacred citadel of Machu Picchu laid out before you, birds singing in your ears and blood pumping through your veins – makes every step of the Inca Trail worthwhile.

 NB: LIMITED INCA TRAIL PERMITS

-There is a daily cap on the number of trekking permits available for the Inca Trail, and they sell out very quickly, especially for peak season treks.
-For this reason, we recommend booking your trek at least 4 months in advance, or 6 months for the peak trekking months of July, August and September.
+There is a daily cap on the number of trekking permits available for the Inca Trail tour, and they sell out very quickly, especially for peak season treks.
+For this reason, we recommend booking your trek at least 4 months in advance, or 6 months for the peak trekking months of May to September.
 If permits do sell out, we do also offer an alternative route - The Moonstone Trek - which does not require permits and can be substituted for the Inca Trail on most trips.

 See the trips below for a selection which visit the Inca Trail and Machu Picchu.